HugoLnx/monga/README.txt

 		* To run the tests of all the projects execute the script "scripts/run_tests.sh".

   Runner
 		* The output of the program is the tree printed.
-To do this, commands to create or modify nodes of tree was inserted in monga.yacc file.
+Commands to create or modify nodes of tree were inserted in monga.yacc file.

 	Tests
 	There are three types of test: